 Source: Research Data, 2022.

-As shown in Table 1, a proportion of 72.8 percent of the participants are male while 27.2 percent are female.
-Table 2 shows a positive significant relationship between the organizational paranoia and employee performance with a (rho) value of 0.721.
-This indicates that there is 72.1 percent explanation of the relationship between both variables, while 27.1 percent are explained by other variables not considered in this relationship.
-However, this statement is true as the level of significance of 0.000 is less than 0.05 and 0.01, therefore, the null hypothesis is rejected, and its alternative form accepted.
-P.value = 0.000 less than 0.05 and 0.01 level of significance.
-This states that there is significant positive relationship between organizational paranoia and employee performance in the studied construction companies in South East, Nigeria.
+As shown in Table 1, a proportion of 72.8 percent of the participants is male while 27.2 percent are female.
+Table 2 shows a positive significant relationship between organizational paranoia and employee performance with a (rho) value of 0.721.
+This indicates that there is 72.1 percent explanation of the relationship between both variables, while 27.1 percent is explained by other variables not considered in this relationship.
+However, this statement is true as the level of significance of 0.000 is less than 0.05 and 0.01, therefore, the null hypothesis is rejected, and its alternative form is accepted.
+P. Value = 0.000 less than 0.05 and 0.01 level of significance.
+This states that there is a significant positive relationship between organizational paranoia and employee performance in the studied construction companies in Southeast, Nigeria.

 5. CONCLUSION AND RECOMMENDATION

-The study found organizational paranoia having positive and significant relationship with employee performance in construction companies in South East, Nigeria.
-Based on the finding of this study, a specific recommendation is made in tandem with the objective of the study that organizations are expected to foster a work environment and climate where rude and discourteous behavior is unacceptable.
-There should be risk management model of organizational paranoia where organizations try to reflect that unethical workplace behavior for a hazardous social environment.
+The study found organizational paranoia has a positive and significant relationship with employee performance in construction companies in Southeast, Nigeria.
+Based on the finding of this study, a specific recommendation is made in tandem with the objective of the study that organizations are expected to foster a work environment and climate where rude and discourteous behaviour is unacceptable.
+There should be a risk management model of organizational paranoia where organizations try to reflect that unethical workplace behaviour in a hazardous social environment.
 By promoting civility at work, organizations can improve both organizational outcomes and the quality of workplace relationships.

 REFERENCES